 If you hear sirens in your neighborhood, you should know why.
-Crimespotting made this possible in San Francisco and Oakland with interactive maps, e-mail updates, and RSS feeds of crimes in areas that you care about.
+One of the first fully web-native visualizations of urban crime data in the world, Crimespotting made this possible in San Francisco and Oakland with interactive maps, e-mail updates, and RSS feeds of crimes in areas that you care about.